May the 4th: Carrie Fisher gets Hollywood Walk of Fame star – DW – 05/04/2023

 Advertisement

-Carrie Fisher, perhaps best known for her role as Princess Leia in the Star Wars original trilogy, was set to be posthumously commemorated on Hollywood Boulevard on Thursday with her own Walk of Fame star.
+Carrie Fisher, perhaps best known for her role as Princess Leia in the Star Wars original trilogy, was posthumously commemorated on Hollywood Boulevard on Thursday with her own Walk of Fame star.

 Fisher, who died in 2016, is being added to the famous Hollywood tourist attraction on the unofficial Star Wars holiday May the Fourth — an allusion to the oft-quoted line from the films, "May the force be with you."

-Billie Lourd will accept the star, which is being placed alongside her co-stars Mark Hamill and Harrison Ford on the 6800 block of the boulevard, close to the location of the original film's premiere back in 1977.
+Her daughter, Billie Lourd, will accept the star, which is being placed alongside Fisher's co-stars Mark Hamill and Harrison Ford on the 6800 block of the boulevard, close to the location of the original film's premiere back in 1977.

 Fans had campaigned for Fisher's inclusion in the Walk of Fame for years after Ford received his star in 2003 and Hamill got his in 2018.